axel-nyman/hemnet-scraper/README.md

 ## Overview

-The Hemnet Scraper is a Python application designed to scrape real estate listings from the Hemnet website.
+The Hemnet Scraper is a containerized Python application designed to scrape real estate listings from the Hemnet website.
 It collects data on both active and sold listings and stores this information in a PostgreSQL database.
 The application uses Playwright for browser automation and BeautifulSoup for HTML parsing.

 ## Project Structure

 The project consists of the following main components:

 - **src/**
-  - **main.py**: The main entry point for running the scraper manually.
+  - **main.py**: The main entry point for running the scraper.
   - **scrapers/**
     - **active_listings_scraper.py**: Scrapes active listings from Hemnet.
     - **sold_listings_scraper.py**: Scrapes sold listings from Hemnet.